mkgold/approachingdh/approachingdh-syllabus.md

 * Rhody, Lisa Marie.
 "Beyond Darwinian Distance: Situating Distant Reading in a Feminist Ut Pictura Poesis Tradition." _PMLA_, Volume 132, Number 3, May 2017, pp. 659–667.

 **3/20 -- MAPPING (Heather Zuber visit)**
-* Heather Zuber, Introduction, _How and Where to Make a Fortune: Mapping the Fictions of Economic Mobility through Work in British Literature, 1719-1809_
+* Heather Zuber, Introduction, _How and Where to Make a Fortune: Mapping the Fictions of Economic Mobility through Work in British Literature, 1719-1809_.
+Dissertation.
+The Graduate Center, CUNY, 2018.
-* Murrieta-Flores, Patricia; Donaldson, Christopher; Gregory, Ian, "GIS and Literary History: Advancing Digital Humanities Research through the Spatial Analysis of Historical Travel Writing and Topographical Literature"
+* Murrieta-Flores, Patricia; Donaldson, Christopher; Gregory, Ian, "GIS and Literary History: Advancing Digital Humanities research through the Spatial Analysis of historical travel writing and topographical literature." _Digital Humanities Quarterly_.
+Volume 11 Number 1 (2017). http://www.digitalhumanities.org/dhq/vol/11/1/000283/000283.html
-* Todd Pressner, _Hypercities_ (selections)
+* Presner, Todd S, David Shepard, and Yoh Kawano.
+Hypercities: Thick Mapping in the Digital Humanities.
+Cambridge, Massachusetts: Harvard University Press, 2014. (selections)
-* Barbara Piatti; Hans Rudolf Bär; Anne-Kathrin Reuschel; Lorenz Hurni; and William Cartwright, Mapping Literature: Towards a Geography of Fiction
+* Piatti, Barbara; Bär, Hans Rudolf; Reuschel, Anne-Kathrin; Hurni, Lorenz; and Cartwright, William.
+"Mapping Literature: Towards a Geography of Fiction." _Cartography and Art_, Eds.
+Cartwright, William; Gartner, Georg F; and Lehn, Antje.  http://www.literaturatlas.eu/files/2012/01/Piatti2008_ArtAndCartography_Springer.pdf
-* **Assignment:** create a map of a novel, an author's works, or some other data using Google Maps, CartoDB, ARCGIS StoryMaps, or another mapping platform.
+* **PRAXIS ASSIGNMENT #2 (Choose 1 of 2)** create a map of a novel, an author's works, or some other data using Google Maps, CartoDB, ARCGIS StoryMaps, or another mapping platform.
 Blog about your project

 **3/27 -- Stepping Back: Knowledge Models; Debates; Questions**
 * Todd Presner, "Critical Theory and The Mangle of Digital Humanities."
 In Svensson, Patrik, and David T. Goldberg. _Between Humanities and the Digital_.
 Cambridge, Massachusetts: The MIT Press, 2015: 55-68.
-* Pickering, Andrew.
-The Mangle of Practice: Time, Agency, and Science.
+* Pickering, Andrew. _The Mangle of Practice: Time, Agency, and Science_.
 Chicago: University of Chicago Press, 2010. (introduction)
 * Alan Liu, "The Meaning of the Digital Humanities." _PMLA_, 128(2). https://escholarship.org/uc/item/5gc857tw#main
 * Stephen Ramsay and Geoffrey Rockwell, "Developing Things: Notes toward an Epistemology of Building in the Digital Humanities."
 In _Debates in the Digital Humanities_, Ed.
 Matthew K. Gold.
 Minneapolis: The University of Minnesota Press, 2012. http://dhdebates.gc.cuny.edu/debates/text/11
 * Kim Gallon, "Making a Case for the Black Digital Humanities."
 In _Debates in the Digital Humanities 2016_, Eds.
 Matthew K. Gold and Lauren F. Klein.
 Minneapolis: The University of Minnesota Press, 2016. http://dhdebates.gc.cuny.edu/debates/text/11 http://dhdebates.gc.cuny.edu/debates/text/55